lieuzhenghong/algorithms-design-and-analysis/README.md

 ## Course 3
 - Assignment 1: Weighted Completion Times, 3/3 completed
 - **Assignment 2: Clustering, 1/2 completed**
-- **Assignment 3: Huffman Coding and Maximum-Weight Independent Set, 0/2 completed**
+- Assignment 3: Huffman Coding and Maximum-Weight Independent Set, 3/3 completed
+    * A very odd bug: gives wrong answer for input sizes 4000 and above (test cases 37--48).
+    * But the assignment only gives an input size of 1000, so we're free and clear...???
 - **Assignment 4: Knapsack, 0/3 completed**

 ## Course 4